nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

              1. Invalid command format!<br>
                 find: Finds all persons whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.<br>
                 Parameters: KEYWORD [MORE_KEYWORDS]...<br>
-                Example: find person Sydney Jack<br>
+                Example: `find person Alex Bernice`<br>

-    6. Test case: `find person Brad` or any other contact names not found in TalentHub
+    6. Other incorrect inputs to try:  `find person John` or any other contact names not found in TalentHub

 ### Finding an event